A forest making a world of difference

 There’s no argument, mangrove forests are pretty green – as in good for the environment.
 They protect the coast from waves and ocean currents, so there’s less coastal erosion.
 And they bring down carbon emissions to help stabilise climate change.
 So it’s no wonder Abu Dhabi has gained global recognition for sustaining a large mangrove forest.

 Locals call the forest ‘Qurm’.
 Amidst the skyscrapers and development it’s fascinating to see a vital natural habitat being preserved too.
 The Eastern Mangroves are a haven for birds and marine life.
 The roots of the trees are ideal for fish looking for breeding grounds, while the trees provide a home for nesting sea birds too.
-Animal lovers will find binoculars handy for this part of their Abu Dhabi Bus Tour.
+Animal lovers will find binoculars handy.

 Mangrove trees are unique in being salt-tolerant.
 All they need is a slow moving current of water and fine sediment so their roots can take hold.
 Just listen to the water slowly lapping, and gaze out at the beauty of the twisted trunks and leafy branches.
 It doesn’t get more relaxing than this.